 One for serious marzipan lovers, the Schluckwerder Edel Marzipan with Dark Chocolate is handy bar of premium marzipan – ready to snap off and enjoy after dinner or with a cup of tea.
 It makes a fantastic gift too.

-The Lakrids Christmas Liquorice assortment is a beautiful gift box with four types of their premium liquorice.
+The Lakrids A-B-C Gift Box comes in a stylish gift box with three types of their premium liquorice.
 It’s the perfect present for anyone who really loves liquorice.
-The box includes the Classic, Dark, Gold and Snowball flavours of liquorice, each in their own individual resealable tub.
+Each type has their own unique flavour and comes in an individual resealable tub.

 Enjoy these dainty wasanbon ‘blossoms’ as part of a traditional Japanese matcha tea ceremony.
 These pastel-coloured sweets are formally served in the middle of the ceremony, after the guests have purified themselves and before the tea is prepared.
 Wasanbon sugar has a buttery flavour with hints of honey, which complements the earthy tones of the matcha.
 To fully experience the complex flavours and aromas of this unique sugar, allow one sweet to dissolve slowly on your tongue.